-- Breaking down barriers to using public transport through promotion and community outreach - · Improving the quality and quantity of bus shelters and seats - · Improving wayfinding tools that provide accurate and real-time information to passengers (e.g. Transit app and electronic signage) - Enhancing the reliability and frequency of our bus networks and Total Mobility services, including extending operating - Ensuring public transport is a comfortable experience for people with accessibility issues, including by increasing driver training - Maintaining fares that are affordable for passengers
+- breaking down barriers to using public transport through promotion and community outreach - improving the quality and quantity of bus shelters and seats - improving wayfinding tools that provide accurate and real-time information to passengers (e.g. Transit app and electronic signage) - enhancing the reliability and frequency of our bus networks and Total Mobility services, including extending operating hours - ensuring public transport is a comfortable experience for people with accessibility issues, including by increasing driver training - maintaining fares that are affordable for passengers.